slackdaystudio/hero-system-mobile/README.md

 ## Donating

-If you feel like donating to the project for whatever reason you can do so by [clicking here](https://www.paypal.com/paypalme/my/profile).
+If you feel like donating to the project for whatever reason you can do so by [clicking here](https://www.paypal.com/paypalme/my/profile)... street Cyberline doesn't buy itself!